plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 * Loaded the raw dataset, performed initial data inspection and renamed columns to improve readibility and consistency.
 * Inspected variables data types, performed whitespace trimming, separated numerical and categorical variables.
 * Plotted the response variable against features that take a significant amount of unique values (i.e. non binary variables) to find out outliers, invalid data and their relationships with prices.
+* Dropped variables that are not useful for the analysis.
+Checked for missing values and duplicate rows.

 ### Inspecting the Response Variable (Car Prices)
 The following relate to prices_insights.py: